Every low carb kitchen needs this excellent and easy recipe for Cloud Bread!

 - Scoop cloud bread batter onto a baking sheet and bake until the tops are golden brown.
 Cool completely.

 Cloud bread can be used just like ordinary bread!
 Make a time and money-saving version of fancy Avocado Toast by spreading homemade avocado dip over a slice of cloud bread with a sprinkle of bagel seasoning.
 Or pile on some simple egg salad, egg salad with ham, buffalo chicken salad, or this spicy CrockPot salsa chicken in between two pieces of cloud bread for a filling and delicious low carb sandwich.
+Serve as a side with some savory beef stew.
 The possibilities are endless!

 Can You Freeze Cloud Bread?